Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 # Most hit countries

-After taking a general overview on the virus statistics, and how it has taken down many lives across the world, here in this section I'll address the most hit countries in terms of their deaths tolls.
+After taking a general overview on the virus statistics, and how it has taken down many lives across the world, here in this section I'll address the most hit countries in terms of their death tolls.

 ## Most affected countries pie chart